WageCalculator

 Government co-contribution

-If you earn less than $58,445 and make a personal (non-concessional) contribution to your super fund, the government will add a co-contribution of up to $500.
-This is free money — effectively a 50 cents on the dollar match on your personal contributions.
+If you earn less than $62,488 and make a personal (non-concessional) contribution to your super fund, the government will add a co-contribution of up to $500.
+For eligible earners, it is a direct government top-up to your own contribution.

 Your incomeCo-contribution rateTo receive max $500